8 Tips for Making Good Game Designs

 It's fun when games offer a lot of content and interaction.
-However, it is important that the existence of this content makes any sense - any changes and new elements are additional work.
+However, it is essential that the existence of this content makes any sense - any changes and new elements are additional work.
 The extra work means more time needed, and more time means more money spent on producing the game.
 Make sure the change is good for the quality of the game and that your team can afford it.

 When you spend months with your product, it's easy to lose track of its quality.
 As the creator of a game, you know exactly what your vision was and what needs to be done in order to proceed in the level - the player has yet to learn the rules, so they may do something completely different than they are supposed to.
 So send out test builds to your friends and family.
-Their fresh perspective will surely provide you with valuable feedback and allow to identify potential problems that you would never have run into yourself.
+Their fresh perspective will surely provide you with valuable feedback and allow you to identify potential problems that you would never have run into yourself.

 Don't be put off by the amount of work you need to do before even a single line of code is written!
-Watching how your idea slowly takes shape, and then entertains others, will reward you for all your efforts!
+Watching how your idea slowly takes shape and then entertains others will reward you for all your efforts!
 This is the magic of creating video games! :)